build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

   }
 ```

 The values inside the `backend` block defines which [backend](https://developer.hashicorp.com/terraform/language/settings/backends/configuration) Terraform should use to store state, in this case the `"s3"` specifies the [S3 backend](https://developer.hashicorp.com/terraform/language/settings/backends/s3).
-If you do not specify a backend, it will save the state file locally in the `.terraform` directory, and it is up to you to figure out how to keep it safe and distribute it to the rest of the team.
+If you don't specify a backend, it will save the state file locally in the `.terraform` directory, and it's up to you to figure out how to keep it safe and distribute it to the rest of the team.
 This is definitely not ideal.
 The fields inside are for the following:

 - `bucket`: which s3 bucket to use
 - `key`: which key (if any) to use inside the bucket for the state file